-Layers are individual objects that can be arranged in a comp's space and animated around that space, similar to symbols in a Flash project or models in a 3D animation program.
-The order they are stacked in the Timeline panel determine the order in which they are drawn (unless they are in 3D space - we'll get to that in Lesson 8).
-Layers can start and end at different points in time.
+Layers are flat objects that can be arranged in a comp's space and animated around that space.
+We'll work in 2D space (the X and Y axis) at first, adding the Z axis in Lesson 8, 3D Space.
+The order they are stacked in the Timeline panel determine the order in which they are drawn (unless they are in 3D space).
+Layers can start and end at different points in time (more on this in Lesson 3).

-All properties in After Effects start out static: You set them, and this is the value they have for the entire composition.
+All properties in After Effects start out constant: You set them, and this is the value they have for the entire comp.